 How to make vegan broccoli pesto pasta

-For a full breakdown of the ingredients and recipe instructions, scroll down to see the recipe card below.
+For the full ingredients list and step-by-step instructions, see the recipe card below.

 We’ll first create the broccoli pesto, then boil the pasta, and combine the two parts!
 To start, cook the broccoli on a frying pan until slightly tender and bright green.
 Then, place the cooked broccoli in the refrigerator to cool.
 Meanwhile, toast the pine nuts on a warm frying pan, stirring constantly, until golden.